Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

        printf("Failed to set passphrase");
    ```

 3. Set the visibility of SSID.
-In this example, the SoftAP client finds the SoftAP device from the Wi-Fi scan list.
+In the following example, the SoftAP client finds the SoftAP device from the Wi-Fi scan list:
    ```
    ret = softap_set_ssid_visibility(softap, true);
    if (ret != SOFTAP_ERROR_NONE)